tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

-# A traschan programmers guide on how to setup Manjaro (or Arch-based linux distro) on MacBook Pro Retina (mid 2014)
+# A trashcan programmers guide on how to setup Manjaro (or Arch-based linux distro) on MacBook Pro Retina (mid 2014)

 My strategy for finding a way to install Linux and FOSS on a closed Mac is that of sticking my nose where it doesn't belong, where I have unsufficient knowledge.
 The strategy is definitely not pretty, but I guarantee that it is a very efficient way of learning.
 No, I am not a developer, nor am I a decent programmer.
 I am an artist who likes to work with code and software and I have some basic knowledge about computers.